phflot/qt_camera_systems/README.md

 ## Citation

+This software is built on original routines developed during my PhD research at Saarland University.
+While I occasionally used institutional resources (e.g., equipment for testing), the core logic and concepts are my own work.
+No proprietary or confidential materials from any university, company, or third party are included here to the best of my knowledge.

 If you use this code in work for publications, please cite in the following way.

 **1. Camera routines**: